 Remember, those with the MTHFR SNP need to avoid folic acid and supplement with 5-Methyltetrahydrofolate (5-MTHF), while those with COMT should limit 5-MTHF and use adenosyl/hydroxycobalamin as a B12 supplement.

 I hope you have a better understanding of the thought process that goes into choosing a B-vitamin complex, and now know how to confidently choose the right vitamin that works for you and your specific health needs!

 Did this article change your perspective on B-Complex supplementation?
 Are you planning to change the B-vitamins you use?
-Let us know in the comments below!
+Let me know in the comments below!